Prerequisites for installing Configuration Manager sites

 - A child primary site

-If you're installing a central administration site as part of a hierarchy expansion, see Expanding a stand-alone primary site.
+If you're installing a CAS as part of a hierarchy expansion, see the section for Expanding a stand-alone primary site.

-Prerequisites for installing a primary site or a central administration site
+Prerequisites for installing a primary site or a CAS

-The user account that installs the site must have the following rights:
+The user account that installs the site must have the following permissions:

 Administrator on the following servers: